 With no engine, cordless garden tools have four major benefits:

-- No exhaust fumes.
+- No pull starting

-- No fuel mixing/refilling.
+- No refuelling/refilling

 Two Stroke engines are not renowned for their peaceful operation but at 77db the battery operated tools are a lot more pleasant to use.
 This means an early start in the garden shouldn’t disturb the neighbours too much.
 If used for any length of time, ear defenders can be worn but now are not a necessity.

-Lithium Ion Battery Garden Tools
+Lithium-Ion Battery Garden Tools

 All these advantages do come at a small price.
 The batteries are the most expensive part of the equipment.
 However buying one brand of machinery enables you to buy just one battery which fits all machines, this does make the subsequent standalone machines very affordable.